guywhorley/rails-faststart/integrating-rails-capybara-selenium.md

 # Introduction

-After spending more that few frustrating hours trying to get Rails, Rspec, Capybara, and Selenium Webriver to play nicely together, I am documenting which gems and files I updated to finally make the browser magically work all by itself.
+After spending more that few frustrating hours trying to get Rails, Rspec, Capybara, and Selenium Webriver to play nicely together, I finally found the sweet spot of the Capybara/Selenium goodness.
+I am documenting the gems and files I updated to finally make the browser magically work all by itself.
 (Look ma, no hands' on the keyboard yet I am filling in form fields === BY THE POWER OF MY MIND!
 Hey ... no one else needs to know that it is actually the selenium webdriver that is powering it all.
 Or you could put it down to evil spirits trying to inhabit the computer - and the charge a hefty fee to exercise the demons from the computer.
 Your call.)

 ## Envronment:
 1. Windows 10, 64-bit
 2. Ruby  v2.2.4
 3. Rails v4.2.6
 4. Firefox v46.0.1
-5. [optional] Deschutes Black Butte Porter - 6 pack  { ++emptyBottles; --lucidity; }
+5. __[optional] Deschutes Black Butte Porter - 6 pack__  { ++emptyBottles; --lucidity; }
-6. [optional] Tim's Cascade Hawaiian Chips (Party Size)
+6. __[optional] Tim's Cascade Hawaiian Chips (Party Size)__

 ## Prerequisites
 1. Ruby and Rails in a happy state, with big fluffy clouds and cute little critters, ala Bob Ross.
-2. A rails project has been created. ("rails new cujo")
+2. A rails project has been created. (__"rails new cujo__")

 ### 1.0 Install Gems